aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### DisplayName

-Display name for the variable node.
+Specifies the human-readable name shown in the user interface for the folder node.

-**Type**: String

-Optional, if not specified then the value of the id will be used as the display name
+Defaults to using the Id property value  if not specified

 ---
 ### Id
-Id for the node
+Specifies the unique identifier for the variable node in the OPC UA address space

-**Type**: String

-Optional; if not specified then the key used in the variable table in the parent folder or data model table is used The value of the id is used as the identifier in the node id for the folder.
+Optional, defaults to using the model's key from the OPC UA target configuration DataModels table.
+The Id format determines the node identifier type (numeric, GUID, or string) and is combined with a namespace index to create the complete node identifier.
+Must be unique across all tables in the DataModel configuration.

 - Id is a number: "ns=[namespace index];**i**= [numeric id]"
 - Id is a guid: "ns=[namespace index];g= [guid id]"
 - Id is a string : "ns=[namespace index];s= [guid id]"
--

 The value of the namespace index is set by the server when the model is built from the model specification.

 Note that all keys in all tabled in a DataModel configuration must be unique.

+**Type**: String

 ---
 ### InitValue
-Initial value for a variable node when created
+Defines the starting value for the variable node when it is first created.

-**Type**: Any

 If no initial value is specified, the value of the node will be set to null when the "InitValuesWithNull" setting for the target is set to true, or left undefined when it is false.
 The value must match the data type for the node.

 If the value is an array, as described in "ArrayDimensions," the dimensions of the initial value must match those of the variable.
 Initial array values can be specified with up to three dimensions.

+**Type**: Any

 ---
 ### TimestampQuery
-JMESPath Query to select the timestamp for a variable node from the target data
+JMESPath expression used to extract timestamp data from the target data structure.

-**Type**: String

 The value must be a valid JMESPath query https://jmespath.org.

 e.g. @.sources..values..timestamp

-Note that if the source or channel name contain  characters, not in  the ranges A-Z, a-z, 0-9, then these must be quoted.
+Note that if the source or channel name contains  characters, not in  the ranges A-Z, a-z, 0-9, then these must be quoted.
-These quoted mst be escaped with a '\' character in the JSON configuration.
+These quoted must be escaped with a '' character in the JSON configuration.

-If no query is specified in addition to the ValueQuery described above then the adapter will try to build a query from that ValueQuery by replacing the
+If no query is specified in addition to the ValueQuery described above, then the adapter will try to build a query from that ValueQuery by replacing the
 "value" section of the query with  "timestamp".
-If that query does not return a timestamp then either the source or schedule timestamp will be used.
+If that query does not return a timestamp, then either the source or schedule timestamp will be used.

+**Type**: String

 ---
 ### Transformation
-Transformation to be applied to the value obtained by the ValueQuery before it is written to the variable node.
+Specifies a transformation ID to process the value before writing it to the variable node.

+References a transformation defined in the  [Transformations](../core/sfc-configuration.md#transformations) section of the SFC configuration, applied after ValueQuery retrieval but before writing to the OPC UA node

 **Type**: String

-The specified transformation must be the ID of an existing transformation in the "Transformations" section of the SFC configuration.
-This transformation can be specifically applied when writing the value to OPC UA variable nodes, in addition to the transformation that can be applied to a channel, which is used when the value is read from the source adapter.

 ---
 ### ValueQuery
-JMESPath Query to select the value for a variable node from the target data
+JMESPath expression used to extract the value from the target data structure.

 **Type**: String